-Although cloud backup services remain very popular, many people still decide to ‘wing it’ and leave their files all in one location because they do not know how to use a cloud backup storage.
+Although cloud backup services remain very popular, many people still decide to 'wing it' and leave their files all in one location because they do not know how to use cloud backup storage.
 While operation might differ from one cloud backup service to another, most of the best online backup services use these three choices:

 This method is the most common but involves the most stress and risk.
 This is because you have to back up your primary storage every single time you add new files.
 If you forget to backup some newly added files and your computer crashes within this period, you stand the risk of losing those audio files.